faragon/libsrt/README.md

 ===

 * Ease of use
- * Use strings, vectors, maps, and bit sets in a similar way to higher level languages.
+ * Use strings, vectors, maps, sets, and bit sets in a similar way to higher level languages.

 * Space-optimized
  * Dynamic one-block linear addressing space.